 BIOL 2470 - General Botany (4 credit hours).
 This course is designed to serve as an introductory course to botany for Biology Majors.
 It emphasizes plant life cycles, as well as how all life forms are dependent on plants.
 This course also covers the history of plants and their relationship to the development of human civilization as well as their economic importance.
-Successful completion of Human Anatomy & Physiology I & II.
 Prerequisites: BIOL 1471 & 1472.

 BIOL 2471 - Human Anatomy & Physiology I (4 credit hours).
 This course is designed to serve as an introductory course to human anatomy & physiology for Biology majors.
-It emphasizes the importance of the cell, the structure and function of tissues, the structure and function of various organ systems and how the organ systems interact includes three lecture hours and two hours of laboratory per week.
+It emphasizes the importance of the cell, the structure and function of tissues, organs, and the structure and function of various organ systems and how the organ systems interact.
+Environmental and genetic diseases are also discussed.
 Prerequisite: BIOL 1471 & 1472.

 BIOL 2472 - Human Anatomy & Physiology II (4 credit hours).
-This course is designed to serve as an introductory course to human anatomy & physiology for Biology majors.
-It emphasizes the importance of the cell, the structure and function of tissues, the structure and function of various organ systems and how the organ systems interact includes three lecture hours and two hours of laboratory per week.
+This emphasizes the importance of the cell, the structure and function of tissues, organs, and the structure and function of various organ systems and how the organ systems interact.
+Environmental and genetic diseases are also discussed.
 Prerequisite: BIOL 2471.

 BIOL 2473 - Microbiology (4 credit hours).
 This course includes historical perspectives, cell structure and function, microbial genetics, infectious disease, immunology, distribution, physiology, identification, classification, and disease control of microorganisms.
-Successful completion of Human Anatomy I and II is required.
 Prerequisites: BIOL 1471 & 1472.